Kevrev/hugo-test/content/projects/mech-city-run.md

 +++

 {{< vimeo 470110704 >}}
-A personal project that explored different software.
-The buildings were created from recessing and extruding simple geometry in Blender, situated at different distances to create a bit of a parallax effect.
+##### A personal project that explored different software.
+The buildings were created from simple geometry in Blender
-The mech design was designed in illustrator and rigged with Duik in after effects
+##### The mech design was designed in illustrator and rigged with Duik in after effects